-If a child makes an allegation or raises a concern about a member of staff, governor, visitor or volunteer the Head Teacher / Principal should be informed immediately.
+If a child makes an allegation or raises a concern about a member of staff, governor, visitor or volunteer the Head Teacher should be informed immediately.
 If the allegation or concern fall within the following criteria the LADO will be contacted at the earliest possibly opportunity and within 1 working day.

-- •behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, - •behaved or may have behaved in a way that indicates they may not be suitable to work with children, either at work or outside of the work place
+- behaved in a way that has harmed a child or may have harmed a child - possibly committed a criminal offence against or related to a child; or - behaved in a way that indicates s/he may pose a risk of harm to children adult that works with children, Child Protection procedures will be followed and a referral made to the Multi Agency Safeguarding Hub.
+The LADO will also be informed.